Fort York Food Bank

 Its community drop-in centre provides clients with a range of community services in a supportive community environment.
 The programs within the drop-in centre include the community kitchen, computer resource centre, clothing and books program, local telephone calls, and community resource information centre.

 Results and Impact: Charity Intelligence gave Fort York Food Bank an impact rating of Good for proven impact per dollar (see impact grid on the bottom right).
 Ci has researched FYFB since 2009.
 It consistently receives high ratings and has high charity impact for donors looking to support Toronto's homeless and people living in poverty.

 The value of donated and distributed food is not reported by Fork York Food Bank on its financial statements.
 The most recent output data on the charity’s website is from F2015.
 Charity Intelligence therefore has not estimated the value of food received and given out in the following financial analysis.
 FYFB’s financial statements for F2015, F2016 and F2017 are unaudited.

-Fort York Food Bank is a medium-sized* charity with donations of $197k in F2017, a 21% increase compared to F2015.
+Fort York Food Bank is a very small sized charity with donations of $197k in F2017, a 21% increase compared to F2015.
 Administrative costs are 2% of total revenues and fundraising costs are 2% of donations.
 For every dollar donated to the charity, $0.96 goes towards its programs, which falls just outside Ci’s reasonable range for overhead spending.
 FYFB has total funding reserves of $85k.
 Excluding the cost of donated food, its funding reserves can cover program costs for 5 months, indicating a need for donations.

 This charity report is an update that has been sent to Fort York Food Bank for review.
 Changes and edits may be forthcoming.